jimador/programming-in-scala/NOTES.md

 ```

-you can yield a value from a catch
+You can yield a value from a catch:

 ``` scala